CodeCloudMe/mesh/README.md

 - Create custom tasks for mesh
 - Use mesh from the command line
 - Build meteor-like applications
+- Use mesh to watch log files, and send them any changes to any logging service (loggly, pingdom, pagerduty)

 ### Examples (TODO)
 - Use mesh for CLI input